enso-org/enso-archive/doc/design/syntax/syntax.md

 - **Subtraction - `\`:** The resultant typeset may contain values that are in the first argument's set but not in the second.

+> The actionables for this section are:
+>
+> - Unify this with the types document at some point.
+The types document
+>   supersedes this section while this actionable exists.

 ### Type Definitions
 Types in Enso are defined by using the `type` reserved name.
 This works in a context-dependent manner that is discussed properly in the